iTwin/presentation/packages/hierarchies/README.md

 Copyright © Bentley Systems, Incorporated.
 All rights reserved.
 See LICENSE.md for license terms and full copyright notice.

-The `@itwin/presentation-hierarchies` package provides APIs for creating hierarchical data structures based on data in an [iTwin.js iModel](https://www.itwinjs.org/learning/imodels/#imodel-overview).
+The `@itwin/presentation-hierarchies` package provides APIs for creating hierarchical data structures.
+While most of the delivered APIs are intended for the use case we anticipate the most - hierarchies based on data in an [iTwin.js iModel](https://www.itwinjs.org/learning/imodels/#imodel-overview), the package also supports generic hierarchies that are not based on any specific data source.

 The package doesn't depend on any backend, frontend or UI specific packages.
 As such, it can be used in both backend and frontend applications, and in case of the latter, it can be used with any UI framework.
-For React-based frontend applications, please see the `@itwin/presentation-hierarchies-react` package.
+For React-based frontend applications, please see the [`@itwin/presentation-hierarchies-react`](../hierarchies-react/README.md) package.

 ## Concepts